 At West Hills East Veterinary Clinic, we provide the most state of the art diagnostic equipment to properly and accurately diagnose your pet.
-Although we are able to perform minor procedures at our hospital, we use our 24hr location in Huntington, West Hills Animal Hospital & Emergency Center, to perform more extensive procedures and diagnostics.
-Between the two hospitals, we are able to provide:

 X-rays are the most common imaging tool we use to examine your dog or cat’s internal organs including the heart and lungs, gastrointestinal tract, reproductive tract, and genitourinary system.
 This is a non-invasive procedure that allows the veterinarian to see what is going on within the your pet’s body.
 Digital x-rays produce a much better image quality, which makes it easier to view and evaluate compared to a classical x-ray.
 Digital x-rays offer quick, almost instantaneous results, which means less time away from your pet and a faster diagnosis.